More on the tensionless limit of pure-Ramond-Ramond AdS3/CFT2: Particle Content and Kinematics

 \subsection{Parametrisation of (mirror) auxiliary particles}

 Let us finally briefly discuss the parametrisation of the auxiliary particles.
 In this work, we will only need their kinematics in the mirror theory.
-There, they can be described by Zhukovsky variables taking values on the unit circle.
-In fact, \textit{the mirror kinematics of auxiliary particles is the same as the string kinematics of massless particles}, as we can see from~\eqref{eq:massless-conjugation-string}.\footnote{Of course there is no momentum or energy associated to the auxiliary particles.} One important difference is that auxiliary particles can take values on either the upper or lower half-circle.
+In~\cite{Frolov:2021bwp} it was argued that, for the Bethe-Yang equations of the mirror model to admit a solution, the rapidity variable of the auxiliary particles must lie on the unit circle.
+Hence, we have that quite curiously \textit{the mirror kinematics of auxiliary particles is the same as the string kinematics of massless particles} (see~\eqref{eq:massless-conjugation-string} for the string massless kinematics).
+One important difference is that auxiliary particles can take values on either the upper or lower half-circle --- not just the upper, like for string massless particles.
+(Another difference is that there is no momentum or energy associated to the auxiliary particles.)
 Therefore we will define two types of auxiliary ``particles'': \begin{itemize} \item \textit{$y^-$ particles}, whose rapidity is parametrised by $x(u)$ with $-2<u<+2$, which parametrise the lower half-circle; equivalently, we can use $x_s(u-i0)$. \item \textit{$y^+$ particles}, whose rapidity is parametrised by $1/x(u)$ with $-2<u<+2$, which parametrise the upper half-circle; equivalently, we can use $x_s(u+i0)$. \end{itemize} In terms of the $\gamma$ variable therefore we can use the string parametrisation~\eqref{eq:string-gamma-x}.